 a quite 'heavy' software condition (on paper in the AFM) for pilots when an

 A 42 min. video lecture, in which the real value of the minimum control speed airborne (VMCA) is explained as taught at all formal Test Pilot Schools and most aeronautical universities, including the review of two accidents using views from the cockpit, is available on YouTube.
-Click here A pdf file with slides and script used in this video can be downloaded here. |
+Click here.
+A pdf file with slides and script used in this video can be downloaded here. |

-a sample airplane after failure of the left engine (#1) while the asymmetrical thrust and rudder are maximal. |
+a sample airplane after failure of the left engine (#1) while the asymmetrical thrust is maximal and control can just be maintained (control deflections are less than or equal to their mechanical maximum, and sideslip is max.
+14°). |

-The vertical tail with rudder is not designed large enough for maintaining control during turns into or away from the inoperative engine at airspeed VMCA while maximum thrust is set, but only for maintaining straight flight.
-Therefore increase the airspeed by at least 30 kt before turning to either side.
-At any sign of loss of control, decrease thrust (a bit) and recover to straight flight.
-After establishing the favorable bank angle, asymmetrical thrust can be increased again.
+Lesson learned: The vertical tail with rudder and/or the ailerons are not designed large enough for maintaining control during turns into or away from the inoperative engine when the airspeed is, or is close to VMCA while maximum asymmetrical thrust is set, but only for maintaining straight flight.
+Therefore, before turning to either side, even at small bank angles, increase the airspeed first (in this example by at least 30 kt), or reduce the asymmetrical thrust a little.

-The airplane is brought in the VMCA test configuration, i.e. lowest weight possible and aft center of gravity, which result in the highest, worst case VMCA.
-Then in-flight, at a safe altitude of 5000 ft, an airspeed is attained well above the anticipated VMCA.
-Then the critical engine is shut down, or set at torque for minimum thrust, and the opposite engine at maximum thrust.
+The airplane is brought in the VMCA test configuration, i.e. lowest weight possible and aft center of gravity, which result in the highest, worst case VMCA at which straight flight can be maintained.
+In-flight, at a safe altitude of 5000 ft AGL, an airspeed is attained well above the anticipated VMCA (at least VSSE).
+Then the critical engine is shut down, or set at torque for zero thrust, and the opposite engine at maximum thrust.
 The airspeed is slowly decreased until the increasing rudder and/or aileron cannot maintain the heading and/or wings level anymore.
 The airspeed at which this occurs is VMCA with the wings level; also mind the large unavoidable sideslip, i.e. drag.
-Then, while further decreasing the airspeed, a small bank angle is increased into the operating engine during straight flight to a maximum of 5°, or until the sideslip is zero.
+Then, the bank angle is slowly increased into the operating engine, to a maximum of 5° or until the sideslip is zero, and the airspeed is further decreased until again the heading cannot be maintained with rudder and/or aileron.
 The airspeed at which this occurs is the VMCA of the airplane that will be published in the AFM, after extrapolation to sea level.
-Regulations do not require the much higher actual VMCA during turns to be determined.
+VMCA when any other engine is inoperative is a little lower than VMCA with the critical engine inoperative.

 For Manufacturers: | For Pilots: |